hertzscript/VirtualMachine/README.md

 There are multiple ways to use this dispatcher.

 - Command-line executor
-- Command-line simple REPL
-- Command-line concurrent Velocity REPL
 - Dispatcher module

 The dispatcher module can be run in multiple different execution modes:

 - Run-To-Completion
-- Synchronous time-slicing
+- Synchronous quantum/time-slicing
-- Asynchronous event loop time-slicing
+- Asynchronous quantum/time-slicing

 ## Command-Line Interfaces